ambuda-org/vidyut-py/README.md

     cd vidyut
     make install

-    # The output data will be in `data`.
-Once the `data` folder has been
+    # The output data will be in `data/vidyut-x.y.z`, where `x.y.z` is the Vidyut version.
-    # created, you can move it wherever you like.
+    # Once the `data` folder has been # created, you can move it wherever you like.
-    ls data/
+    ls data/vidyut-0.1.0/

-Then, pass the path to this data into the `Parser`:
+Then, pass the path to this data into the `Segmenter`:

-    p = Parser('path/to/my/data')
+    s = Segmenter('path/to/vidyut-0.1.0')

 [vidyut]: https://github.com/ambuda-org/vidyut